PeterEB/coap-node/README.md

 [**OMA Lightweight M2M**](http://technical.openmobilealliance.org/Technical/technical-information/release-program/current-releases/oma-lightweightm2m-v1-0) (LWM2M) is a resource constrained device management protocol relies on [**CoAP**](https://tools.ietf.org/html/rfc7252).
 And **CoAP** is an application layer protocol that allows devices to communicate with each other RESTfully over the Internet.

 **coap-node** is a module that aims to provide a simple way to build M2M/IoT client devices managed by a **coap-shepherd** server.
 This module follows [**IPSO**](http://www.ipso-alliance.org/smart-object-guidelines/) data model to well organize and define resources on a machine node.

-This document also provides [templates](#Templates) of many common devices defined by [IPSO Smart Objects starter pack 1.0](http://www.ipso-alliance.org/smart-object-guidelines/), i.e., temperature sensor, humidity sensor, light control.
-It is easy to add new Objects and Resources to fit your needs.
+This module uses [smartobject](https://github.com/PeterEB/smartobject) as its fundamental of resource organizing on devices. **smartobject** can help you create smart objects with IPSO data model, and it also provides a scheme to help you abstract your hardware into smart objects.
+You may like to use **smartobject** to create many plugins for your own hardware or modules, i.e., temperature sensor, humidity sensor, light control.

 ###Acronyms and Abbreviations